maryamfatima14/MaryamFatima-68/complaint_app/README.md

 ## 📌 Project Scope

-The **Smart Complaint Management System** is a role-based web and mobile application designed for the Computer Science Department to simplify the student complaint process.
+The **Smart Complaint Management System** is a role-based web and mobile application designed for the various Department to simplify the student complaint process.
 It facilitates students in submitting complaints, allows batch advisors to manage or escalate them, and enables HODs to take final decisions.
 Admins have control over departments, users, and batch mappings via Excel uploads.

 This system improves transparency and accountability in complaint resolution by providing real-time tracking, structured escalation flow, and activity timelines.